We had a great time at Kung Fu class on Wednesday night, March 18th, 2015!

 Students were taught to not Telegraph, which is to alert the opponent of not only our intention, but of the physical movement we are about to do – what it is, where it’s coming from, etc.

 Simply not keeping ones height consistent and not moving the shoulders will do much to help.

-Students don’t mean to telegraph.
+Students don’t intented to telegraph.
 It’s usually an unconscious little movement of the body done while executing the conscious body movement.
 Learning to feel and be aware of the body, the whole and its parts, to gain more conscious control of our body and mind – is really what Kung Fu is all about!

 But this was not the only area of focus in this drill.
 The bottom part of the body is important too; obviously, since we’re doing a kick and a step forward, right?

 Yes, but more important is this concept of 弓 法 (Bù Fǎ / Bou6 Faat3) or Footwork.

 Since the step forward seems such a small piece to the puzzle, many students had to be reminded to land the foot, Heel-to-Toe, outside of the opponent’s foot.
 Paying attention to this is very important.
 Why?
 The foot might actually be landing inside the opponents’ stance.
 Applying contact-force while the weight shifts forward into the Bow Stance (while the punch is being delivered) has an interesting effect.

 This would lock out the ankle or the knee of the opponent and place them in a temporarily immobilized situation.
 Although this direct application was not the focus of the practice – the paying attention to where one places the foot was very important.